NielsdeBlaauw/php-doc-check/README.md

 Q: Why dont you want if there is no comment at all, regardless of complexity?

-A: You can set this software to warn for all functions that are undocumented by setting `--complexity-error-treshold 1`.
+A: You can set this software to warn for all functions that are undocumented by setting `--complexity-error-threshold 1`.
 However, if you want to force documentation, you probably want to look into a tool like [php CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) in combination with documentation standards.